jpmersuglia/validation-api/README.md

 And least but not last JWT for login credential.

 #Update
-Gonna upload the finished part when my Atlas isn't triking me over connection timeout for proper testing of the app.
-Or gonna use MongoDB Community Edition for testing purposes.
+Done, updated the JWT token creation and implementation.
+Gonna re-upload a next version to revoke token auth on click or on destroyed.
+Possibly gonna use this api server on another proyect as a backend api.

 #December 1, 2020.
-JPM.